qirashi/dvpl_go/README_EN.md

 Weight: 2.81 GB (3,020,488,406 bytes)
 ```

-### Results
+## Results
-- This converter is the best option at the moment.
-It allows you to select the compression level, which directly affects the speed of file compression and supports multithreaded mode.
-In the lz4hc compression mode, it surpasses its classmates in speed and is not inferior in compression quality.
-Another GoLang converter used `lz4`, which compresses worse, but faster (it was impossible to change the compression mode).
-The same converter is fast and supports all available methods.
+This converter offers the best compression and speed.
+It allows you to choose the compression level, which directly impacts file compression speed, and supports multithreaded mode.
+In lz4hc compression mode, it outperforms its peers in speed and maintains the same compression quality.
+Another GoLang converter used lz4, which compresses significantly worse, but is faster (it was impossible to change the compression mode).
+This converter works quickly and supports all the main available methods.